Optimal Linear Decay Learning Rate Schedules and Further Refinements: Explicit Bounds for Arbitrary Schedules

-This Theorem shows that by optimizing the weights $w_t$, we are in some sense also solving for the optimal learning rate $\eta_t$.
+Next, to show (2): $s_t = \w_{t:T}$.
+This is nearly immediate.
+By definition we have $\w_T=s_T$.
+Suppose $s_k = \w_{t:T}$ for some $t\ge 2$.
+Then $s_t= s_{t-1}-\w_{t-1}$ so that $s_{t-1}=s_t+\w_{t-1}=\w_{t-1:T}$.
+Thus by induction we have $s_t = \w_{t:T}$ for all $t$, which is the last thing we needed to show. \end{proof} This Theorem shows that by optimizing the weights $w_t$, we are in some sense also solving for the optimal learning rate $\eta_t$.
 However, notice that the reverse is not true: any given schedule $\eta_t$ can be represented by a number of different weights $\w_t$, and these weights give rise to different bounds using Theorem~\ref{thm:additive}.
 The proof of Theorem~\ref{thm:represent} works by constructing a particular set of weights $\w_t$, but these may not be the best weights in terms of providing the tightest convergence bound for the given $\eta_t$.

 Although Theorem~\ref{thm:represent} shows that the learning rate representation of Theorem~\ref{thm:optimal} indeed covers all possible schedules, it does not provide a user-friendly way to analyze the convergence of an arbitrary schedule.
 In this section, we provide an alternative analysis that fills this gap.